 White Beach is the best known beach on Boracay Island and has the most accommodation options.
-But there is another stunning beach that you should definitely check out.
-This beautiful serene spot is called Puka Shell Beach, also called Yapak Beach.
+But there is another world-class beach that you SHOULD NOT miss seeing while in Boracay.

-Here are the things you need to know about Puka Shell Beach:
+Here are the 9 things you need to know about Puka Shell Beach, Boracay:

 Puka Shell or Yapak Beach stretches for roughly 800 meters, enough space to find a nice cosy spot for you to hang out.
 Perhaps the only thing that we could criticize about Puka is that it lacks an abundant amount of natural shade.
 You have to go far back to seek protection under the palm trees.
 You can rent out beach chairs from local vendors but it is not that cheap, by Southeast Asian standards.